-At each Board meeting, there is a functional area update, where the Board is informed on the activities within each central function area since the prior Board meeting.
+At most Board meetings, there is a central function and operational update, where the Board is informed on the activities within each central function area since the prior Board meeting.

 Central Functions

 Actuarial Function

 The Actuarial Function is responsible for the development of the Technical Guidelines including Technical Calculations and implementing the methodologies agreed for calculating technical insurance reserves and technical insurance provisions on an on-going basis.
 In addition, the Actuarial Function assists in the preparation of the quarterly and annual assessment of capital requirements and the ORSA.
 This function formally provides a written report to the Board at least annually, with ad hoc updates where necessary.